AbitSingh/BookmyEvent_Application/README.md

 # Book My Event Application
-project for my full stack web development.
+Java Developmentproject for Book My Event project.
 An event website where you can create and register for events.
 Done completely on HTML, CSS, JS, Java, Spring Boot and SQL.